We investigate how the brain produces behaviour by looking at how movements are generated and adjusted to meet animals’ needs.

 Doerflinger H, Benton R, Torres IL, Zwart MF, St Johnston D. Drosophila anterior-posterior polarity requires actin-dependent PAR-1 recruitment to the oocyte posterior.
 Curr Biol.
 2006 Jun 6;16(11):1090-5. doi:10.1016/j.cub.2006.04.001.

 Join the lab

-We’re looking for talented postdocs and PhD students to join the team!
+We’re looking for talented postdocs, PhD students, and technicians to join the team!
 Anyone from a wide range of backgrounds including neuroscience, physics, engineering, and computer science who is interested in working in the lab is encouraged to get in touch.
 Funding for PhD students is available through:

 Lecturer in Neuroscience

 tel +44 01334 462086